 World-leading research in Internet Engineering is defining new transport technologies for the modern Internet.
 The diversity of network characteristics make this a challenging engineering topic.
 Our research has impacted both the way networks are designed and the ways they are operated, setting new standards for transport protocols and network architecture, where the group contributes to the Internet Engineering Task Force.

-Research in mechatronics, robotics, and control is leading development for precision positioning systems, active vibration isolation.
+Research in mechatronics, robotics, and control is leading development for precision positioning systems, active vibration isolation, within the Artificial Intelligence, Robotics And mechatronic systems (ARMS) group.
 This combines machine learning, non-linear and control, industrial robotics, soft robotics platforms, and bioengineering applications.

 Research in optronics is developing instruments for subsea applications, including digital holography and laser-induced breakdown spectroscopy (LIBS).
 We are currently building the world's smallest and lightest pulsed digital holographic camera to enable fast image extraction from the recorded holograms.
 Theoretical research is exploring coherent detection for optical fibre transmission, modelling hollow fibres and developing ultra-short pulses in silicon waveguides for integrated chips used to fabricate compact optical systems.

 Research is leading the design and analysis of power systems and power electronics.
 Research within the High Voltage DC (HVDC) Centre includes power electronics applications to transmission systems such as HVDC transmission and Flexible AC Transmission Systems (FACTS), with projects developing new technologies for high power DC transformers, DC and circuit breakers.